Jorc Industrial, LLC

 Other Products

-Send an email to airsaver@compressorwise.com if you would like more information on this product.
-We will send you a picture, product specifications and details on the best way to purchase the Air Saver.
+Send an email to otherdrains@compressorwise.com with your question about the POD.
+We will send you details on the best way to purchase this product.

 MAG 11 Filter Drain

-MAG 11 Filter Drain The MAG 11 was specifically designed for draining the filters that are used in a compressed air system.
+The MAG 11 was specifically designed for draining the filters that are used in a compressed air system.
+It is a simple and inexpensive drain for this application.

 An internal magnetic force provides power for the automatic draining valve.
 This gives you a zero air loss drain that does not require electricity.